soniaturcotte/soniaturcotte.com/digital-garden/vam-intranet.md

   <figcaption class="small-text">Top-level landing page showing a range of service-led content</figcaption>
 </figure>

 We were also implementing the new V&A Employee Brand.
-It hadn't really been used yet, so there were things to work out, but it was great to work with a lovely brand.
+It hadn't really been used on web yet, so there were things to work out, but it was great to work with a lovely brand.
 I always want to make beautiful things.

 A few rounds of research, iteration and Sharepoint wrangling later, we had a pretty good structure and suite of templates to accommodate service content, news, blog posts, events, directories and more.